4 Easy & Affordable TikTok Routines That'll Transform Your Skin

 The best skincare routine for oily and combination skin

-Next, Nicolle suggests following with The Ordinary's Niacinamide 10% + Zinc 1% Serum $5.90, Niacinamide minimizes oil production (preventing breakouts), reduces the appearance of large pores and brings down inflammation or redness.
-Following with a high factor, moisturizing sunscreen is the final step.
-Nicolle loves Biossance Squalane + Zinc Sheer Mineral Sunscreen, $42.00 USD, which is super sheer and hydrates the skin.
+Next, Nicolle suggests following with The Ordinary's Niacinamide 10% + Zinc 1% Serum, £5.
+Niacinamide minimises oil production (preventing breakouts), reduces the appearance of large pores and brings down inflammation or redness.
+Following with a high factor, moisturising sunscreen is the final step.
+While the Biossance product Nicolle loves isn't available in the UK, R29 rates Polaar Very High Protection SPF50+ Sunscreen Lotion, £22, which absorbs fast and doesn't leave behind a white cast.

 Advertisement

-In the evening, you can switch out your niacinamide serum for a gentle retinol serum such as Versed Press Restart Gentle Retinol Serum, $21.99, followed by a lightweight moisturizer.
+In the evening, you can switch out your niacinamide serum for a gentle retinol serum such as Versed Press Restart Gentle Retinol Serum, £20, followed by a lightweight moisturiser.
 Eye cream is optional.

 @m.ahbuba